-The best Crispy Chilli Chicken recipe, made with fried chicken strips tossed with delicious spicy-sweet, honey chilli sauce.
-You can create Chinese takeaway-style crispy chilli chicken at home with simple ingredients!
+The best Honey Chilli Chicken recipe, made with fried chicken strips tossed with delicious spicy-sweet, honey chilli sauce.
+You can create Chinese takeaway-style crispy honey chilli chicken at home with simple ingredients!

-Shredded chilli chicken and honey chilli chicken are very popular in UK Chinese restaurants and takeaways.
-In this recipe, I’ll be sharing our version of crispy chicken with honey chilli sauce from scratch.
+Honey chilli chicken is very popular in the UK, US, Chinese restaurants and takeaways.
+In this recipe, I'll be sharing our version of crispy fried chicken with honey chilli sauce from scratch.

 Creating takeout dishes from scratch can be quite challenging when you recreate them at home.
 But this recipe does not need any special ingredients, equipment, or cooking skills.
 It is so much tastier and easier than you have imagined.
 Every home cook can make it happen without much hassle!

 - Chicken - We usually use chicken breast for this recipe.
 Cut the chicken into same size thin strips.
 You can swap with chicken thigh, beef, pork, or prawns.

 - Chicken Marinade - Simply season the chicken pieces with soy sauce, sesame oil, white pepper, sugar and garlic paste.

 - Coating - Break one egg white in the chicken to create a layer to keep the chicken moist and tender.
 Coat the chicken strips with corn starch or potato starch for extra crunch.

 - Garnish - Simply garish with fresh chilli slices, chopped spring onions or coriander.
 If you like sesame flavour, sprinkle some toasted sesame seeds.

 - Chilli sauce - I add Sriracha chilli sauce, tomato ketchup, lime juice, honey and dried chilli flakes.
 As this chilli sauce mixture is very versatile, you can reduce the chilli sauce and chilli flakes amount according to your taste.